Rapture and Reason

 About the collection

-The testimonies form part of the archive of the Methodist Church of Great Britain deposited at the John Rylands Library.
-Written in response to the request from the Revival leadership for accounts of conversion for use in sermons and publications, they span the first 50 years of Methodism’s existence, with many dating to the formative period 1739-1745.
+The testimonies form part of the archive of The Methodist Church in Britain deposited in the University of Manchester Library (Special Collections).
+Written in response to the request from the Revival leadership for accounts of conversion for use in sermons and publications, they span the first 50 years of Methodism’s existence, with many dating to the formative period 1739 to 1745.

 Anti-Methodist satirical print, 18th century (jrl16040782)